QuestionableIntentions53x/AzurLanePaintingExtractPlus/README.md

 ## Future Development

-On top of revamping the original features, I plan to turn the asset conversion and editing process into a library Better localization will come in the future
+On top of revamping the original features, I plan to turn the asset conversion and editing process into a library.
+Better localization will come in the future.

 ## Contributions